udelcodes/udelcodes.github.io/LTC/fundamentals.md

 In the table above, the **keys** are the names of meals, and their corresponding **values** are what you ate at that meal.
 So, one key value pair is `"breakfast":"Oatmeal"`.

 One important feature of a **map** is that **you cannot repeat the same key in a map, but you can have multiple keys share a value**.
 To put this in terms of our meal example above, you would not be able to create two enteries with the `key="dinner"`.
-If you look at the **values** for Lunch and Dinner, though, you can see that they both have the same value, which is "Chicken Pot Pie".
+If you look at the **values** for Lunch and Dinner, though, you can see that they both have the same value, which is "Chicken Pot Pie". *Beause you access values by using their keys, you cannot have the same key repeat with different values.*

 > But what if you have multiple values that you want to associate with a key?
 What if I had chicken pot pie *and* a salad for dinner?

-Every key can be associated with *ONE* object, but luckily, this object can be a list of other objects (we count a list as *one* object)!
+Every key can be associated with *ONE* object, but luckily, this object can be a collection of other objects (it could be a list of other objects, or another map!).
 This is done very often, and you'll see an example of it in our activity later today.

 > So, what's the difference between a JSON Object and a Map?